danzin/image-app/README.md

  - **Additional API Endpoints:**
     Further expansion of administrative, notification, and real-time features.
  - **Dockerization**
- - **Polishing the frontend**, as so far the backend has been my primary focus.
+ - **Polishing the frontend**:
+    So far the backend has been my primary focus and frontend has been falling behind.
  - **Full monitoring suite**

 ## Installation & Setup